MichaelCook/textform/README.md

 returns:

-    "now is   :good men:  to the\n" +
+    "now is   : good men :   come to\n" +
-    "the time :to come :  aid of\n" +
+    "the time :    to    :the aid of\n" +
     "for all  :          :     their\n" +
     "         :          :     party"